NCAR/HPC-Docs/docs/compute-systems/jupyter-and-ipython.md

 - Start an interactive job using the `qinteractive` command.
-  (Alternative: Start the job on Casper using `execcasper` if it requires GPUs or more memory than is available on Cheyenne.)
+  (Alternative: Start the job on Casper using `execcasper` if it requires more memory than is available on Derecho)

-- Load the `ncarenv` and `python` modules.
+- Load the `ncarenv` and `conda` modules.

-- Run the `ncar_pylib` command to load the NCAR Python Library virtual environment.
+- Activate the NCAR Python Library via `conda activate npl` or any other environment with `jupyterlab` and `ipython` installed.

 - Run the `start-jupyter` command.